academo/ww-run-raise/README.md

 Internally ww uses 2 main things to work: `pgrep` and "on demand" KWin scripts.

-When you run, for example `ww -f firefox c -firefox`, ww tries to find a process running with the exact command:
+When you run, for example `ww -f firefox -c firefox`, ww tries to find a process running with the specified process name:

 `pgrep -o -f firefox`